 In January, CBA was named the developer for the Smith Baker Center, one of Lowell’s great cathedrals.
 Now the work begins.
 Says Lowell resident Michael Gallagher, "the Smith Baker re-development plan is a very exciting development for the city, one that could really advance the ball in support of the city's campaign to make Lowell a cultural Mecca."

-After the successful opening of our first veterans-preference development in Haverhill last year, CBA is moving forward with a second veterans’ housing project, a mixed-used housing project favoring low-income veterans and their families.
+After the successful opening of our first veterans-preference development in Haverhill, CBA is moving forward with a second veterans’ housing project, a mixed-used housing project favoring low-income veterans and their families.
 Named for the Gerson Furniture Company, the Gerson building will replace the company’s old storefront at the mouth of Haverhill’s downtown and provide affordable housing for forty-four veterans and their families.
 Veterans will have access to support and services through our partnership with the Veterans Northeast Outreach Center.

 The Gorham Street apartments provide 24 households in the Back Central neighborhood a safe, affordable, energy-efficient place to live, close to local schools and the Lowell Gallagher Transit Terminal.
 Completed in 2015, they represent CBA's first foray into Back Central.